 At this stage we intend for most artifact submissions to include BOTH:

-Software installed into a base Virtual Machine (VM) image that will be provided by the committee.
-The base VM image will include copies of standard tools (GHC, Agda, OCaml, etc.) that were current at the time of submission.
+Software installed into a QEmu Debian base Virtual Machine (VM) image that will be provided by the committee.
 The committee will verify that the provided base image works on the reviewers’ machines before distribution, to avoid incompatibility problems between VM formats and VM players.

 A separate source tarball that includes just the source files.